OCA/sale-workflow/sale_order_split_strategy/readme/USAGE.md

 After which a button `Split` is available on the form to split an order.

 If the field "Force split" on the SO is checked, the split will occur automatically on order confirmation.
 All orders (the original and the split ones) will be confirmed all at once

+Default values for "Force split" and "Split Strategy" can be set on the contact and will be copied on the Sales Order when the customer is set.